romac/jo/README.md

 Creates a channel that will close after `ms` milliseconds.

 ### Macros
-A few SweetJS macros are bundled with jo.
+A few [sweet.js](http://sweetjs.org/) macros are bundled with jo.
 You can find a README, and some examples in the `macros/` folder.

 ### License